 Reading Your Connecticut Accident Report

-To obtain a copy of your Connecticut Uniform Police Accident Report, visit the State of Connecticut's official Department of Emergency Services and Public Protection website.
+To obtain a copy of your Connecticut Uniform Police Crash Report, visit the State of Connecticut’s official Department of Emergency Services and Public Protection website.

 - Name, address and phone number